sean-b765/betterloot/readme.md

-A Config Generator for BetterLoot Rust
+A config generator for the Rust oxide plugin BetterLoot